Tiwarim386/Dog_Breed_Classifier_CNN/README.md

 # Dog_Breed_Classifier_CNN

 Dog Breed Classification Project which uses CNN's to classify real world dog images and predict their breed out of 133 breeds/classes.
 If supplied an image of a human face, the code will identify the resembling dog breed.
+Achieved an accuracy of 81% (with just one epoch!!!) using VGG-16 and Transfer learning.

 I learned how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Transfer learning was also used to use already trained models (VGG-16 in this case) which perform well.These models take weeks to train on high-end GPU's and hence it's not feasible to train them on PC.